Book Dealing with Special Needs Topic: Thank You, Mr. Falker

 Genre: Realistic Fiction

-Major Awards 1998 Story Book Award, 1999 Gold Award, 1999 Association of Educators of Dyslexic and Learning Disabled Readers, Best Book, 1999 Educators for Social Responsibility Award
+Major Awards: 1998 Story Book Award, 1999 Gold Award, 1999 Association of Educators of Dyslexic and Learning Disabled Readers, Best Book, 1999 Educators for Social Responsibility Award

 Age Group: 7-10 years old